THEO TOPCO LIMITED MODERN SLAVERY STATEMENT

 We conduct all business with integrity and are committed to acting professionally and fairly in all our business dealings and relationships.

-Our procurement activities take place in the UK and our contractors and suppliers are predominantly UK based, although a minority are based in the EU and one of our funding partners is based in the U.S. Some of our suppliers subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
+Our procurement activities take place in the UK and our contractors and suppliers are predominantly UK based, although a minority are based in the EU and India and one of our funding partners is based in the U.S. Some of our suppliers subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
 Whilst we consider that the risk is very low, we recognise that no supply chain can be considered entirely risk free.

 4. Our Policies